Fredensborg MunicipalityFlow-based collaboration: together we create clarity in complexity

-When a company wishes to build new premises, expand or convert a space, this is a complex undertaking that involves several municipal authorities in various fields of expertise and requires a number of different permits.
-Fredensborg Municipality wishes to optimise these complex procedures and has thus created a “flow-based work culture” to benefit both companies and employees.
+When a company wishes to build new premises, expand or develop a space, this is a complex undertaking that involves several municipal authorities in various fields of expertise and requires a number of different permits.
+Fredensborg Municipality wishes to optimise these complex procedures and has thus created a “flow-based collaboration” to benefit both companies and employees.

 Municipalities and companies are to work closely together when a company wishes to build new premises, or extend or convert its space.
 In order for the company to be able to begin work on this, several authorities with different areas of expertise are to be involved in processing the case, and the company is to obtain several different permits.